PeteVanBenthuysen/DAT490/PIPELINE_README.md

 11. Merge all data sources
 12. Create income segments
 13. Write output CSV

+**Multi-State Support**: The pipeline automatically handles metros spanning multiple states by iterating over the `COUNTIES` list of `(state_fips, county_fips)` tuples.
+Each state-county combination is queried separately from the Census API and then concatenated.

 **Error Handling**: Raises exceptions for API failures, validates data at each step